nirbar8/smart_strings/readme.md

 - suspicous_text_score (optional, recommended) - The score is defined using a list of predefined vocabulary of suspicious words.
 If the string contains a word from the vocabulary, it gets non-zero score.
 The score is defined by the position (index) of the suspicious word in the vocabulary (first = more suspicous = higher score).

 ### Remake vocabulary for suspicious score
 To create your own vocabulary, I recommend using the script `data/words_malware.py`.
-This script shows how to make list of words related to the word "malware".
-You can use any other method you like.
+This script shows (instruction inside) how to make list of words related to the word "malware".
+You can use any other method you like to create the vocabulary.

 ## Reproducing data processing steps - For classifier model 🔧